-The simplest one is called Quantile-Quantile (QQ) plot.
-It produces a figure with theoretical vs actual quantiles and shows, whether they are close to each other or not.
-Here is, for example, how the QQ plot will look for one of the previous models, assuming Normal distribution:
+The simplest one is called a Quantile-Quantile (QQ) plot.
+It produces a figure with theoretical vs actual quantiles and shows whether they are close to each other or not.
+Here is, for example, how the QQ plot will look for one of the previous models, assuming Normal distribution (Figure 14.27):

-If the residuals do not contradict the assumed distribution, then all the points should lie either very close to or on the line.
-In our case, the majority of points are close to the line, but the tails are slightly off.
-In ADAM, this might mean that we should either use a different error type or a different distribution.
-Just for the sake of argument, we can try ETSX(M,N,M) model, with the same set of explanatory variables as in the model
+If the residuals do not contradict the assumed distribution, all the points should lie either very close to or on the line.
+In our case, in Figure 14.27, most points are close to the line, but the tails (especially the right one) are slightly off.
+This might mean that we should either use a different error type or a different distribution.
+Just for the sake of argument, we can try an ETSX(M,N,M) model, with the same set of explanatory variables as in the model

-Another way to analyse the distribution of residuals is to plot histogram together with the theoretical density function.
-Here is an example:
+Another way to analyse the distribution of residuals is to plot a histogram together with the theoretical probability density function (PDF).
+Here is an example for Model 3:

-There are also formal tests for the distribution of residuals, such as Shapiro-Wilk (Wikipedia, 2021l) and Kolmogorov-Smirnov (Wikipedia, 2021m).
-The former tests the hypothesis that residuals follow Normal distribution, while the latter one is much more flexible and allows comparing the empirical distribution with any other (theoretical or empirical).
-However, I prefer to use visual inspection, when possible instead of doing these tests because, as we discussed earlier in Section ??, the null hypothesis is always wrong, and it will inevitably be rejected with the increase of the sample size.
-Besides, if you fail to reject H\(_0\), it does not mean that your variable follows the assumed distribution, it only means that you have not found enough evidence to reject it.
+There are also formal tests for the distribution of residuals, such as Shapiro-Wilk (Shapiro and Wilk, 1965), Anderson-Darling (Anderson and Darling, 1952), and others.
+However, I prefer to use visual inspection when possible instead of these tests because, as discussed in Section 7.1 of Svetunkov (2022), the null hypothesis is always wrong whatever the test you use.
+In practice, it will inevitably be rejected with the increase of the sample size, which does not mean that it is either correct or wrong.
+Besides, if you fail to reject H\(_0\), it does not mean that your variable follows the assumed distribution.
+It only means that you have not found enough evidence to reject the null hypothesis.